AaronHongyangLiu/c391f16a2_ARNETT_LIU/readme.txt

         ```
         ./a.out <database file> x y k
         ```
-	where x,y are the coordinates of the point, and k is the parameter to require the program return k nearest neightbors. we choose to use the minDist as the distance between a Point and an Object
+	where x,y are the coordinates of the point, and k is the parameter to require the program return k nearest neighbors. we choose to use the minDist as the distance between a Point and an Object